 Built-in quiz, assessment, and survey features.

-Learning pathways.
+Learning paths.

-Integrates with SCORM, Tin Can, HRIS, and 50+ others.
+SCORM, Tin Can, HRIS, and 50+ integrations.

-The free plan is limited to only 10 users.
+Free plan limited to only 10 users.

 Limited customization options.